cjolson1/Lagunitas-Quality-Assurance/README.md

 There are many frameworks that can be used to test software built here at Lagunitas.
 Many of the platforms that are used here are made for TDD and easily support unit testing, easily the most critical step in the testing process.

-With that said, here are how the testing frameworks for Django, JavaScript, and Selenium:
+With that said, here are how the testing frameworks for Django, JavaScript, and Selenium work:

 #### Django